NikhilNWakode/Apnastay/README.md

 # 🧭 ApnaStay

 A full-featured **room & property listing platform** inspired by Airbnb — built using **Node.js, Express, MongoDB, EJS**, and **Cloudinary**.
-Users can sign up, log in, create, browse, and filter listings, as well as leave reviews.
+Users can sign up, log in, create, browse, as well as leave reviews.

 ---